Part I Overview Information

 Facilities and administrative costs are not allowed on individual fellowship awards.

-The sponsoring institution is allowed to provide funds to the fellow in addition to the stipends paid by the NIH in accordance with its own formally established policies governing stipend support.
+The sponsoring institution is allowed to provide funds to the fellow in addition to the stipend paid by the NIH in accordance with its own formally established policies governing stipend support.
 These policies must be consistently applied to all individuals in a similar status, regardless of the source of funds.
-Such additional amounts either may be in the form of augmented stipends (supplementation) or in the form of compensation, such as salary or tuition remission for services such as teaching or serving as a laboratory assistant, provided the conditions described below are met.
-Under no circumstances may the conditions of stipend supplementation or the services provided for compensation interfere with, detract from, or prolong the fellow's approved Ruth L. Kirschstein-NRSA training program.
+Such additional amounts either may be in the form of an augmented stipend (supplementation) or in the form of compensation, provided the conditions described below are met.
+Under no circumstances may the conditions of stipend supplementation or the services provided for compensation interfere with, detract from, or prolong the fellow's approved Kirschstein-NRSA training program.

 Educational Loans or G.I.
 Bill